 In case of any conduct not complying with the standards outlined above, FLW shall have the right to refuse an application to compete, to deny a confirmed application to compete or to disqualify a contestant.

 BOAT AND HORSEPOWER REGULATION: All boats must be propeller-driven, a minimum of 16 feet in length and have a rear deck.
 All boats must be equipped with wheel steering; no other steering device will be permitted.
 No barges or similarly cumbersome crafts will be permitted.
 Each boat must have all required U.S. Coast Guard safety equipment.
-Boats must contain a properly aerated livewell space to maintain alive a limit catch of bass by both contestants.
+Boats must contain a properly aerated livewell space to maintain alive a limit catch of bass.
 Maximum horsepower for all outboards used in tournament competition will be 250 horsepower, not to exceed the horsepower capacity set forth on the “Maximum Capacities” placard described below.
 Each boat must have a clearly legible “Maximum Capacities” (or comparably titled) placard that includes a maximum horsepower rating affixed to the boat by the manufacturer.
 The horsepower of the outboard engine must not exceed the maximum horsepower capacity specified on this placard or the 250-horsepower maximum set by FLW.
 By signing the entry form, contestants who provide their own boat agree to submit the boat and/or motor to an inspection by FLW personnel.
-Falsifying information on entry forms or altering the horsepower numbers on the motor or rating placard will be cause for disqualification from the tournament and may result in ineligibility to compete in future FLW tournaments.
+Falsifying information on entry forms or altering the horsepower numbers on the motor or rating placard will be cause for disqualification from the tournament and may result in ineligibility of the team and club they represent to compete in future FLW tournaments.
 Fishing platforms must be factory-installed equipment.
 No portable platforms may be used in tournament competition.
 Fuel may be carried only in factory-installed (built-in) fuel tanks.
 Any additional fuel used during the tournament day must be purchased from a retail facility open to the public and pumped through a hose with a nozzle.
 The use of generators, other than solar or wind-powered generators, is prohibited in contestant boats during tournament hours on all competition days.
 No additional marine electronics, marine/automotive batteries or generators may be installed or used in FLW supplied boats.